 Berchtesgaden National Park

 Leaving from Garmisch-Partenkirchen and driving further west to reach our final destination of Lake Constance.
 There are two small towns worth stopping along the way.
+And, the top thing to do in this area is to visit Neuschwanstein Castle.

 Leaving Füssen you are immediately struck by the change in landscape.
 The Alps appear smaller, the land becomes flatter and the abundance of water is more prevalent.
 We are nearing Lindau which is a picturesque island on Lake Constance, and the end of the Alpine Road.